andyjessop/crux/packages/redux-slice/README.md

 const initialState: CounterState = { count: 0 };

-// This is where we define the payloads for our actions type CounterSlice = {
+// This is where we define the parms for our actions type CounterSlice = {
   add: number;
   subtract: number;